RMT Sexual Violence Resource Centre

 RMT Sexual Violence Resource Centre |

-Patient Behaviour Decision TreeThis resource helps you evaluate whether patient behaviour is inappropriate, and provides advice on how to react in the moment when a patient is behaving inappropriately. |
+Patient Behaviour Decision TreeThis resource helps you evaluate whether patient behaviour is inappropriate, and provides advice on how to react in the moment when a patient is behaving inappropriately.
+Download the Resource |

 Zero Tolerance Policy PosterYou can use this poster in your practice to make it clear that you will not tolerate agressive, threatening or sexually inappropriate behaviour.
 Download the Canva template to customize this poster with your logo.